opencv/opencv/doc/py_tutorials/py_setup/py_intro/py_intro.markdown

 Compared to languages like C/C++, Python is slower.
 That said, Python can be easily extended with C/C++, which allows us to write computationally intensive code in C/C++ and create Python wrappers that can be used as Python modules.
-This gives us two advantages: first, the code is as fast as the original C/C++ code (since it is the actual C++ code working in background) and second, it easier to code in Python than C/C++.
+This gives us two advantages: first, the code is as fast as the original C/C++ code (since it is the actual C++ code working in background) and second, it is easier to code in Python than C/C++.
 OpenCV-Python is a Python wrapper for the original OpenCV C++ implementation.